 Tina is the Regional Sales Representative over the Southwest region.
 Her territory includes Arizona, Colorado, New Mexico, Arizona, and Texas.
 As an Oklahoma native, she pursued her BBA in finance at the University of Oklahoma.
 Prior to joining PharmBlue, Tina was a multi-site Operations Director for a leading urgent care and occupational health organization.
 Tina focuses on using her background and knowledge in clinic operations to help create pharmacy solutions for her clients to enhance their patient’s overall clinical experience.
 When she’s not servicing her clients and their patients, she enjoys spending time with her family, fitness, and trying new restaurants in her hometown of Dallas, Texas.

-Bobby Clay received his Doctor of Pharmacy from the University of Houston.
+Bobby Clay received his Doctor of Pharmacy degree from the University of Houston.
 Bobby has served in various leadership roles within multiple community pharmacy organizations.
 His previous experience includes serving as Director of Pharmacy for a 6,000 bed correctional complex.

 PharmBlue New York